EXPO Elementary Parent and Family Information

-This packet has been developed as a helpful guide for families and focuses on contact, daily procedural, and family/community information.
+This page has been developed as a helpful guide for families and focuses on contact, daily procedures and family/community information.
 However, it does not supersede any district or school policy information and there may be omissions, discrepancies or changes.
 In case of questions, concerns, or clarification about any information, please contact the school office or your child’s teacher.

 For more information, please see the Saint Paul Public Schools Rights and Responsibilities: A Student Behavior Handbook for Elementary and Secondary Schools, which can be found at https://www.spps.org/rights_and_responsibilities .

 Address: EXPO Elementary

 St. Paul, MN 55116